About 911 Restoration Syracuse

-Patrick is a true lover of people.
-He’s a regular sponsor of golf tournaments, a supporter of a super sprint racecar, and he always makes sure to donate both his time and money to the Relay For Life cancer walk which benefit those in need of life-saving treatments.
+The owner is a true lover of people.
+He’s a regular sponsor of golf tournaments, a supporter of a super sprint race-car, and he always makes sure to donate both his time and money to the Relay For Life cancer walk which benefit those in need of life-saving treatments.

 Benefitting those in need is one of the major motivators behind his desire to open up a branch of 911 Restoration.
-“We are the solution to problems that people can’t even comprehend solving on their own and that makes us heroes.”
-Patrick says of his work.
+“We are the solution to problems that people can’t even comprehend solving on their own and that makes us heroes.” the owner says of his work.

-Taking care of the client throughout the entirety of their dilemma is always a priority for Patrick and his crews.
+Taking care of the client throughout the entirety of their dilemma is always a priority for him and his crews.

 This is because their job starts from the moment they pick up the phone to answer the emergency call, and it doesn’t stop until the client gets their property back in the safe and sound way that they remember it.

-One of Patrick’s tips for making it through winter without a pipe burst incident from the cold weather is to never let the temperature of your home dip below freezing.
+One of his tips for making it through winter without a pipe burst incident from the cold weather is to never let the temperature of your home dip below freezing.

 This simple technique will keep your pipes from freezing and thus from bursting under pressure.
 A pipe burst can be an extraordinary burden for homeowners, but especially so during winter when the damage can be so much harder to take on than it is during the rest of the year.